microsoft/commercial-marketplace-solutions/function/ama-custom-billing-msi-timer/README.md

 ## Custom billing Senario

-This demo shows how to implement a recurring custom fee billing that happening once the managed resources are created using Azure function timer crobjob.
+This demo shows how to implement a **recurring fix fee billing** that happening once the managed resources are created using Azure function timer crobjob.

 ## Important Configuration